seinecle/blog/_posts/2025-09-04-ai-robotics-image-creation.md

 - intensification of relations between EU and China: commercially, educationally, culturally, ... anything that reflects China's standing as leader on robotics x AI, Europe being the not-so-powerful client in the relation.
 - displacement of the equilibrium point in the wealth distribution between China and the rest of the world, in favor of China.
 Quite logical, and with supportive evidence of two kinds:

-  a. development of robotics in China seem not to hurt their labour force (which complements robots and upskills), quite the contrary:
+  a. development of robotics in China seem not to hurt their labour force (because it complements robots and upskills), quite the contrary:

 <img alt="Homegrown robots help drive China’s global export surge" src="https://github.com/user-attachments/assets/dd5e2fab-54bd-4361-9e25-9b53b7ecec21" style="max-width: 100%; width: 460px; height: auto;"/>